 - Faculty help students learn the application of theory to clinical practice and give broad oversight to off-campus clinical training, and ensure that training facilities provide exposure to a diverse range of family and mental health issues; and

-- Community and/or mental health facilities must be utilized in training marriage and family therapists to ensure a broad range of exposure mental health and family issues.
+- Community and/or mental health facilities must be utilized in training marriage and family therapists to ensure a broad range of exposure to mental health and family issues.

 Clinical Foundations.
 All students in the MS program engage in a peer laboratory training experience during their first two quarters of study at the Pasadena and Phoenix campuses (traditional two year, full time program), or beginning in the Fall quarter of the second year of the three year program at the Phoenix campus.
 These weekly labs provide an initial practice experience where students can develop basic counseling skills through role-play, audio and/or videotaped feedback and participation in a weekly triad.